meteatamel/knative-tutorial/docs/05-configureautoscaling.md

 ## Create a 'Sleeping' service

 Let's create a service to showcase autoscaling.
-You can look at the code in [Startup.cs](../serving/sleepingservice-csharp/Startup.cs) but it essentially sleeps for 4000ms before responding to requests:
+You can look at the code in your language of choice but it essentially sleeps for 4000ms before responding to requests.
+For example, this is [Startup.cs](../serving/sleepingservice/csharp/Startup.cs) in C# sample:

 ```csharp
 app.Run(async (context) =>